seanwhs/Tutorials/NextJS/Mock-API-Server/AppendixA-Project-Structure.md

 Business logic never depends on a specific storage provider.

+Changing from `db.json` to Vercel Blob required changes only within `lib/db.js`.

 ---

-### Reusable Components

-Dashboard components remain independent and composable.

----

 ### Serverless Ready

-The application runs locally and in the cloud without changing application logic.
+The application runs unchanged in both local and serverless environments.

+This makes Greymatter suitable for development, demonstrations, education, and cloud deployment.

 ---